 March 9, 2017 by Dean Bellefeuille

 Although there is no cure for multiple sclerosis (MS), hundreds of thousands of people in the United States are living with it – around 400,000 people to be exact, and of that, 86 percent of multiple sclerosis patients list fatigue as the number one symptom of the disease.
 The cause of MS is not known; it is not contagious or known to be directly inherited, but factors that may come into play include the following: (more…)

 We often hear about how important the arts are in a child’s education, but what about when we get older?
 Art plays a valuable role in learning throughout life, but it can be particularly helpful when providing companion care for seniors.

 For many seniors, particularly those who have lost spouses or who are unable to get out and about due to mobility issues, daily life can become rather monotonous and feelings of depression and isolation can become common.
 However, enriching activities can help combat these feelings and provide a fun and therapeutic way for seniors to express themselves.
 Incorporating arts and music into daily companion care not only provides emotional and spiritual enrichment, but can significantly improve quality of life and even enhance the senior’s physical and mental capacities.

 Perhaps one of the most disturbing images we conjure up when thinking of the elderly is one of utter loneliness, spending long hours remembering the “good old days” or simply staring off into space as depression sinks in.
 While it’s true that aging can involve a great deal of loss – friends, loved ones, the ability to drive, perhaps some degree of mobility – it can also be a season of new relationships and discoveries.
-The key is in staying social. (more…)
+The key is in staying social and avoiding senior isolation. (more…)